-Schedule 6 Shire of Denmark HEALTH ACT 1911 CERTIFICATE OF SLEEPING ACCOMMODATION FOR A LODGING HOUSE
+CERTIFICATE OF SLEEPING ACCOMMODATION FOR A LODGING HOUSE

 То:

-(Nar ne of Keeper)
+f Keeper)

-of
+of • •

-(Addr ress of Keeper)
+(Address of Keeper)

+For the registered lodging house situated at t

-ed by more than the number of lodgers or residents
+The rooms listed below are not to be occup pied by more than the number of lodgers or

+residents indicated below.

 ROOM NUMBER: MAXIMUM OCCUPANCY

 Date:

+Environmental Health Officer.